ndguillen/txst_ma5374/README.md

 **Submission guidelines**: Your submitted problem sets and exams must be submitted in PDF format.
 Files should be named as: YourLastName\_ProbSetN.pdf, here N is the corresponding number for the problem set.

-**Important dates**: As mentioned earlier, problem sets will be due on Mondays at 11:59 pm.
+**Important dates**: As mentioned earlier, problem sets will be due on Fridays at 11:59 pm.

   * First problem set due: Friday, September 2nd.